Laughing-Boy/nn/Term 2, Project 1.md

 ### Future of systems

-- There are many commercially feasible items in IOT that use confined systems.
+- As it is my product is not commercially feasible.
+As Once you add more `objects and data`, it can be used on variety of data driven tasks.
-- Smart refrigerators are using these techniques to intelligently detect and predict the needs of users.
+- Smart refrigerators are using these techniques to intelligently detect the objetcs inside it.
+So, that it can place orders online according to needs of customers.
-- Smart vigilance cameras again use same techniques to provide greater security
 - The bottleneck for these systems to become mainstream is accuracy.
 Neural networks are very high dimensional.
 They are many `false positives` in these systems.
+- Currently, Digits only supports three NN architectures.
+But there are more advances in field like Resnet - 500.
+So, in a commercial product we would not use digits.
+Digits is more for `testing` the feasibility of product idea for non ML people.
+- Other limitation of Digits is it only supports NVIDIA (CUDANN) hardware.